hashicorp/vault/website/source/docs/auth/cert.html.md

         The PEM-format CA certificate.
       </li>
       <li>
-        <span class="param">required_name</span>
+        <span class="param">required_names</span>
         <span class="param-flags">optional</span>
         Constrain the Common and Alternative Names in the client certificate with a [globbed pattern](https://github.com/ryanuber/go-glob/blob/master/README.md#example).
+        Value is a comma-separated list of patterns.
-        Authentication requires at least one Name matching the pattern.
+        Authentication requires at least one Name matching at least one pattern.
         If not set, defaults to allowing all names.
       </li>
       <li>